WildCayote/AutoML/README.md

 ## Documentation

 The full documentation for the AutoML platform, including setup guides, technical documentation, and API references, is available [here](https://wildcayote.github.io/AutoML/).
+Not fully complete yet!

 ## License